Documentation

 • enabled: Either “TRUE” or “FALSE”, indicating whether the sample should be included in the analysis or not.
 Defaults to “TRUE”.

-Additionally, users can supply a reference metadata CSV that can be used to assign custom references to particular samples.
-This is an optional step References are assigned to samples if they share a reference group ID in the ref_group_ids columns that can appear in both input CSVs.
-The reference metadata CSV can have the following columns:
+Additionally, users can supply a reference metadata TSV/CSV that can be used to assign custom references to particular samples using the --reference_data option.
+If not provided, the pipeline will download and choose references to use automatically.
+References are assigned to samples if they share a reference group ID in the ref_group_ids columns that can appear in both input TSVs/CSVs.
+The reference metadata TSV or the sample metadata TSV can have the following columns:

 • ref_id: The unique identifier for each user-defined reference genome.
 This will be used in file names to distinguish samples in the output.
 Each reference ID must correspond to a single source of reference data (The ref_path, ref_ncbi_accession, and ref_ncbi_query columns), although the same reference data can be used by multiple IDs.
 Any values that correspond to different sources of reference data or contain characters that cannot appear in file names (/:*?“<>| .) will be modified automatically.
 If not supplied, it will be inferred from the path, ref_name columns or supplied automatically when ref_ncbi_accession or ref_ncbi_query are used.